Climate Jargon

 Nonlinear: When changes in one thing cause a much larger change in something else

-Nuclear power: Producing electricity using mined and refined uranium while creating radioactive waste, low in greenhouse gases
+Nuclear power: Producing electricity using mined uranium while creating radioactive waste

 Nuclear reactor: Power plant using nuclear power to produce electricity

-Ocean acidification: When the ocean absorbs too much carbon dioxide and becomes more acidic, harming plankton and shellfish
+Ocean acidification: When the ocean absorbs too much carbon dioxide and becomes more acidic, harming life in the sea

 Oceanography: Science of the Earth’s oceans